Behaviour & Emotions

 5. Build a network of friends that includes playmates outside of school

 It might be the neighbours, the cousins or a child from the soccer team.
-If there are some wobbles with friends at school, it’s great to draw on another source of friends from another ‘pot’.
+If there are some wobbles with friends at school, it’s great to draw on another source of buddies.

 6. Be a friendly family